 Provide plenty of payment options

-Two of the most important ways your business can increase cash flow is ensure you invoice your client immediately upon delivery of goods/services and to provide multiple payment options such as:
+Two of the most important ways your business can increase cash flow is to ensure you invoice your client immediately upon delivery of goods/services and to provide multiple payment options such as:

 - Credit Card (including AMEX)